atsushieno/aap-lv2/README.md

 Sometimes, depending on how we implement a plugin, we might want to resolve files either from assets or in the local user (file) storage.
 By default, it resolves resources from the assets.
 But if any plugin implementation code depends on file access API (stdio, std C++ API, std::filesystem etc.) or needs file writes (not just reads), we can indicate the plugin to read and write files.
 It is Service-level specification.
-To indicate file I/O instead of assets I/O, add this element under the `<service>` element for `org.androidaudioplugin.AudioPluginService`:
+To indicate file I/O instead of assets I/O, add this element under the `<service>` element for `org.androidaudioplugin.AudioPluginService` in `AndroidManifest.xml`:

 ```
 <meta-data